Clarkkkk/workbox-rspack-plugin/README.md

 [![NPM version][npm-image]][npm-url] [![NPM Downloads][npm-download]][npm-url] [![License][license]][license-url] [![Minified Size][minified-size]][npm-url] [![Build Status][build-status]][github-actions]

 An rspack plugin to use [workbox](https://developer.chrome.com/docs/workbox) in rspack.
 Both `GenerateSW` and `InjectManifest` are supported.
 And all the options are the same as the official [`workbox-webpack-plugin`](https://developer.chrome.com/docs/workbox/modules/workbox-webpack-plugin).
-Note, although it should work in general, there are still problems in some use cases due to rspack's limitation.
-Check the [tracking issue](https://github.com/Clarkkkk/workbox-rspack-plugin/issues/1) for details.
+Currently, it passes all the tests from the official `workbox-webpack-plugin`, and should be stable for general uses.
+If you find anything wrong, feel free to [open an issue](https://github.com/Clarkkkk/workbox-rspack-plugin/issues).

 # Install